 A mother at my children's school sent out a text the other day requesting help.
 In a moment of vulnerability, she asked the other mothers if they could take her kids for an afternoon during what was to be the busiest work week of her year.

 We all responded that we were happy to help.

-Then, on a different text, a friend wrote that she too was feeling overwhelmed and had cried to someone she didn't know very well earlier in the day.
+Then, on a different text, a friend wrote that she too was feeling overwhelmed and had cried to someone she didn't know well earlier in the day.

-It must have been in the air because I too felt a kind of overwhelmed and had sent out a request.
+It must have been in the air because I too felt a kind of overwhelm and had sent out a request.
 I was feeling a bit lonely, sad, and disconnected.
 I needed a plan in place to see some friends.
 I needed to laugh, eat, and relax.
 To not do anything or accomplish anything other than connection.

 It felt freeing to take the initiative.
 To speak up.
 To say what I needed and not wait for an invitation.
 So much can shift when we articulate what we need.
 It sounds easy but why does it feel so hard?

 For me, I fear seeming too needy, too selfish, too sensitive, too not put together.
 And what if I am all of those things?
 So what?

 Life is overwhelming.
 And sometimes it's not.
 But when it is, we can only focus on doing the next right thing.
 The thing that feels true.

 Glennon Doyle Melton, author of TheNew York Times bestseller, Love Warrior, talked recently to Oprah about divulging her true feelings when another mother at a play date asked her how she liked being a stay at home mom.
 Glennon revealed that she felt like a dormant volcano, calm on the outside but boiling on the inside with hot lava that could erupt at anytime and kill everyone in the vicinity.
 The other women in the playgroup looked back at her wide eyed and speechless.
 So she backtracked and told them how grateful and fulfilling it all was.

 "Ok so we're not doing this here", she thought to herself.
 We're not doing real here.